davidje13/Refacto/docs/SECURITY.md

 ### User authentication (access control)

-Before configuring authentication, you should create the database, collections and indexes necessary; the `refacto` user will not have permission to change these.
+Before configuring authentication, you should create the database, collections and indices necessary; the `refacto` user will not have permission to change these.
 You can do this by running the application without exposing it to the internet; after startup the configuration will be complete.